nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 meaning, to understand how a point will move in time, look at the vector field of the log of the transform as a velocity field.
 As the point flows along that velocity field, it moves in time.

-If you are wondering how you can we think of a matrix as a vector field, an eloquent explanation is in 3Blue1Brown's video about matrix exponentiation.
+If you are wondering how you can visualize a matrix as a vector field, an eloquent explanation is in 3Blue1Brown's video about matrix exponentiation.
 This part about matrices as vector fields explains that very well:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O85OWBJ2ayo?start=1331" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### What's the ODE?
+### What's the differential equation?

 Let's look at the equation from earlier $\dfrac{d}{dt} x(t) = log(T) x(t)$ from the perspective of differential equations. $log(T)$ is a matrix, so this is more specifically a matrix differential equation.